Cerebral Palsy Lawyers in Philadelphia

 - Untreated meningitis

-In a malpractice lawsuit, the family can be awarded compensation for past, current, and future benefits if their attorneys can prove in court that it was negligent for doctors, midwives, or nurses not to recognize the signs and symptoms of a problem and treat it appropriately.
+In a medical malpractice lawsuit, the family can be awarded compensation for past, current, and future benefits if their attorneys can prove in court that it was negligent for doctors, midwives, or nurses not to recognize the signs and symptoms of a problem and treat it appropriately.

 Risks of Infant Oxygen Deprivation